PARTICIPANTS

 The International Olympic Committee

-The International Olympic Committee (IOC) has given Vancouver the opportunity to host the 2010 Olympic Games.
-The IOC’s interest lies in ensuring that all commitments made in relation to hosting the Games are fulfilled and that, in the case of the Whistler Olympic & Paralympic Village, the venue is delivered within the agreed timeframe and meets the requirements associated with hosting the Olympic and Paralympic Games.
+The International Olympic Committee (IOC) gave Vancouver the opportunity to host the 2010 Olympic Games.
+The IOC’s interest were in ensuring that all commitments made in relation to hosting the Games were fulfilled and that, in the case of the Whistler Olympic & Paralympic Village, the venue was delivered within the agreed timeframe and met the requirements associated with hosting the Olympic and Paralympic Games.

 The Four Host First Nations

-The Four Host First Nations, representing the Lil’wat, Musqueam, Squamish, and Tsleil-Waututh Nations, signed a Protocol agreement with VANOC on November 30, 2005, committing to working in partnership with VANOC to achieve successful Games and to ensuring this relationship continues to be based on mutual trust and respect.
+The Four Host First Nations, representing the Lil’wat, Musqueam, Squamish, and Tsleil-Waututh Nations, signed a Protocol agreement with VANOC on November 30, 2005, committing to working in partnership with VANOC to achieve successful Games while ensuring a relationship built on mutual trust and respect.

 As the Whistler Olympic and Paralympic Village was developed within the traditional territories of the Squamish and Lil’wat Nations, several agreements were signed with the Squamish and Lil’wat Nations, including the Shared Legacies Agreement and the Letter of Mutual Understanding.